• Font Size:

 Amended Date: 2026.01.05

-Upon receipt of the notifications under the preceding paragraph, the competent authority shall further review the level of the cyber security incident according to the relevant information, and may change its level according to the review result.
-However, where it is deemed necessary, or where the agencies under the preceding paragraph fail to notify of the required review results, the competent authority may directly review such cyber security incident and may change its level.
+Upon receipt of the notification under the preceding paragraph, the competent authority shall further review the incident level based on the relevant information and may change the level based on the review results.
+However, where it deems it necessary, or where the notified agency fails to notify the review results as required, the competent authority may directly review the cyber security incident and change its level.

 Info